 - Analytical skills: Financial analysts spend their days analyzing vast amounts of business data in order to help their organizations make better choices, resulting in the need for competency in data and analytics.

-- Technology: In order to perform their jobs effectively, financial analysts will likely need to take advantage of numerous digital tools.
+- Technical skills: In order to perform their jobs effectively, financial analysts will likely need to take advantage of numerous digital tools.
 Programs like Tableau, for example, can be incredibly useful in helping analysts create charts and graphs that can visually represent their data when communicating with project stakeholders.
 Similarly, working knowledge of enterprise resource planning systems (ERPs) is also often required, as these systems help accountants link relevant data with other departments, such as inventory, human resources, etc.

 2. Earn a bachelor’s degree in finance.